 Fats, proteins, and carbs – the main components of sustenance for humans are all available from tree crops.
 Hazelnuts are rich in healthy fats, nicknamed ‘soy on trees’ for their potential to fill the oily niche that is largely occupied by monocultures of soybeans.
 Hazels also provide a good amount of protein, while other nuts – walnuts, pine nuts – can be dense protein sources.
 Chestnuts are nicknamed ‘the bread tree’ or ‘corn on trees’ for the sweet, starchy carbohydrates they provide.

-As you snack and shop and eat meals, look to trees for staple nutritional needs: nuts as parts of meals, nut flours for bread and biscuits, nut oils for fats, sap syrups for sweeteners, forest-raised animals (as in silvopasture – see Fodder below) for protein and fat, and other forest-based or forest-friendly products.
+As you snack and shop and eat meals, look to trees for staple nutritional needs: nuts as parts of meals (as in granola or pasta), nut flours for bread and biscuits, nut oils for fats, sap syrups for sweeteners, forest-raised animals (as in silvopasture – see Fodder below) for protein and fat, and other forest-based or forest-friendly products.
 Sponges made of walnut husk, meals made of walnut meat, cookware made of wood and metal.
 Trees are shelf-stable gifts to diets of good relationships that grow better with time.

 Dense hardwoods grown over the decades, harvested using methods that mimic ecological disturbance regimes.
 A wind fall or a 30-year rotation silviculture perspective?
 Firewood: the fuel that warms you up 3+ times (harvest, moving, splitting, and burning).
 Or if you prefer wood that is easy to cut and handle, with no splitting needed?